It never used to be this way. I used to love September. It was always one of my favourite months.

 When I heard it start I remembered how much my daughter Violet had liked listening to the great divas sing.
 Then I remembered that this was also the first Whitney song she ever heard and the entire memory of that came flooding back.

-I remember that she was about six months old at the time and already had her own playlist on my i-tunes, a playlist that already contained Katherine Jenkin’s 50 romantic arias, all the Adele albums and a few Jennifer Hudson tunes too.
+I remember that she was about six months old at the time and already had her own playlist on my i-tunes.
+A playlist that already contained Katherine Jenkin’s 50 romantic arias, all the Adele albums and a few Jennifer Hudson tunes too.
 She had very particular musical tastes and disliked nursery rhymes.
-I would play different tunes to her and from a young age she’d let me know if she liked them or not and if she did then they’d be added to her play list.
+I would play different tunes to her and from a young age she’d let me know if she liked them or not.
+If she did then they’d be added to her play list.
 She enjoyed listening to her chosen songs while she read, played or relaxed.

 Anyway as she was chilling out with a book that day I suddenly thought ohhh what about a bit of Whitney, I bet she’d like Whitney Houston and the first song I played for her was “I have nothing”.